zachgoll/zachgoll/README.md

 ### Hi there, I'm Zach.
 I'm a full-stack dev living in Cleveland, OH.

-A few recent highlights:

-- ⛳ I run an online training course called "Break 90 in 90 Days" on [Eagle Eye Performance][golfapp], the golf training platform I built on Angular / NestJS / MySQL.
+**What I'm up to**:

+- I'm building [Maybe Finance](https://maybe.co/), a modern financial planning and investment app
+- I get out to run as often as I can (hit me up on [Strava](https://www.strava.com/athletes/25085421)!)

+**Other projects / hobbies**

-- 🏌 I have a golf blog: [The DIY Golfer][golfblog]
+- 🏌 I have a golf blog, [The DIY Golfer][golfblog].
+While I no longer actively update this site, it is the home to [Break 90 in 90 Days][golfapp], a training course for golfers trying to break 90 for the first time.
-- 🎥 I make software tutorials on [YouTube][youtube]
+- 🎥 When I have time (and interest), I make software tutorials on [YouTube][youtube]

 ### Connect with me: